 In 1898 Lincoln's health began to fail due to a "complication of diseases", and while he continued in the practice of law, health concerns continued to plague him for the last two years of his life.
 In the weeks preceding his death, he suffered a relapse which confined him to his bed, and he passed away at his home at 1 p.m on August 17, 1900, at age 70.

 This death notice for Cyrillo Lincoln appeared in a Gloversville, New York newspaper.

-The death of Cyrillo S. Lincoln was widely reported in a number of New York newspapers, and was front page news in the August 22, 1900 edition of the Naples Record.
+The death of Cyrillo S. Lincoln was widely reported in a number of New York newspapers and was front-page news in the August 22, 1900 edition of the Naples Record.
 His obituary gives mention that his death "removes from us not only a most genial and lovable man, but one of the most useful and honored citizens of the county, and is not only a personal loss to a great multitude but a public calamity."
-The Naples Record obituary has been posted in its entirety below, and this author must note that is gives a truly in depth overview of the life of this wonderfully named Naples resident!
+The Naples Record obituary has been posted in its entirety below, and this author must note that it gives a truly in-depth overview of the life of this wonderfully named Naples resident!